 When viewing your storage space, your Mac shows the memory consumed by different files that fall into the following categories – Apps, Books, Documents, Photos, Music Creation, Mail, iCloud Drive, System, and Other.
 This “Other” category could be one of the biggest culprits that might take up a significant size of your hard drive.

 Apple puts files into ‘Others’ when it isn’t able to add them to the other storage categories mentioned above.
-The Other category is Apple’s way to simplify the storage report to make your hard disk space look neat but in the face of it, this category comprises files with different file formats that are relatively used less frequently.
+The Other category is Apple’s way of simplifying the storage report to make your hard disk space look neat but in the face of it, this category comprises files with different file formats that are relatively used less frequently.

 Following are some of the files that you may find inside the “Other” storage on your Mac:

-- Documents: While macOS accepts documents created from its own suite of productivity apps, it fails to recognize Adobe Acrobat files, documents from other proprietary apps, and other file formats like .psd.
+• Documents: While macOS accepts documents created from its suite of productivity apps, it fails to recognize Adobe Acrobat files, documents from other proprietary apps, and other file formats like .psd.
 All these files are also present in the Other storage.

-- System files: Apart from cache generated by macOS, the system also creates and stores temporary files that could be beneficial for a short time.
+• System files: Apart from the cache generated by macOS, the system also creates and stores temporary files that could be beneficial for a short time.
 These could be anything from temporary files created by macOS or files downloaded on your computer during a system update.

 How to check your Mac’s “Other” storage

-When the macOS overview box appears on your screen, click on the ‘Storage’ tab at the top.
+2. When the macOS overview box appears on your screen, click on the Storage tab at the top.

-When you click on ‘Storage’, your Mac will first show you space currently occupied on the hard drive, available free space, and the total storage capacity.
-You will have to wait for a few seconds more for Mac to “calculate” the amount of space that files across different categories are taking on the drive.
+3. When you do that, your Mac will first show you the space currently occupied on the hard drive, available free space, and the total storage capacity.
+You will have to wait for a few seconds for the Mac to calculate the space that files across different categories are taking on the drive.

-Each of the storage categories will be marked with separate colors so that you may easily distinguish them.
-Among the ones listed on your screen, you will see a section marked in Dark Grey and when you hover over this section of the storage bar, you will be able to see it marked as “Other”.
+4. Each of the storage categories will be marked with separate colors so that you may easily distinguish them.
+Among the ones listed on your screen, you will see a section marked in grey.
+When you hover over this section, you will be able to see the “Other” label appear above it along with the space it consumes on your Mac.

-How to Clear “Other” storage on your Mac automatically
+How to clear “Other” storage on Mac automatically

 Apple offers a nifty storage management utility it calls “Optimize Storage” which scans your Mac for unwanted content and then deletes them from your local memory.
 Some of the items that can be removed using this utility come under the ‘Other’ category and these files can be easily removed from your Mac.

-When your Mac’s overview window pops up, select the ‘Storage’ tab from the top.
+3. When your Mac’s overview window pops up, select the Storage tab at the top.

-Inside the Storage tab, click on the ‘Manage’ button adjacent to your hard drive.
+4. Inside the Storage tab, click on Manage.

-You will now have to confirm the process by clicking on the ‘Optimize’ option in the dialog that pops up.
+6. You will now have to confirm the process by clicking on Optimize in the dialog that pops up.

-macOS will now clear up a part of the Other storage on your Mac and when the process is successful, you should be able to see the ‘Completed’ message appear under the ‘Optimize Storage’ section.
+7. macOS will now clear up a part of the Other storage on your Mac and when the process is successful, you should be able to see the “Completed” message appear under the “Optimize Storage” section.

-How to remove “Other” storage on your Mac yourself
+How to clear “Other” storage on Mac manually [5 methods]

 If the ‘Other’ category is still occupying a significant amount of space on your Mac, then you will have to look for unwanted files and remove them from your system yourself.
 Following are the different methods you can explore when clearing the “Other” storage on your Mac.

 Not all temporary files can be removed using Mac’s Optimize Storage tool.
-In order to remove more cached files from your system, you can use the Finder app on your Mac.
+To remove more cached files from your system, you can use the Finder app on your Mac.

-In the text box that appears, type “~/Library/caches” and then click on ‘OK’.
+2. In the text box that appears, type “~/Library/caches” and then click on OK.

 You can do this every few weeks to reduce the ‘Other’ storage on your Mac.